Del Monte (train): Cancellation

-The Del Monte ran until April 30, 1971, the day before Amtrak took over intercity passenger train service.
+The Del Monte ran until April 30, 1971.
+When Amtrak took over intercity passenger train service the next day, the Del Monte was not included.
 The tracks in Pacific Grove and Monterey were removed in the 1980s and the former right-of-way is now the Monterey Bay Recreation Trail.

 Partial restoration

 Since the train's demise, various groups have tried to reestablish rail service to the Monterey Bay area.
 Potential restoration of Del Monte-like service to Monterey had been identified as early as the Caltrans 1984-89 Rail passenger development plan.
 Amtrak declined to operate such service, but operations under Southern Pacific (by then running state-subsidized services) were studied with ridership forecast developed.

 Caltrain (successor to the Peninsula Commute) extended service south of San Jose in 1992; two round trip trains operate south of Tamien at peak hours.
 Caltrans ran a demonstration passenger train over the line in 1995 to build support for restarting rail service.
-Service south of Gilroy is planned to start in 2021 following the Del Monte alignment until Castroville, whereupon trains will divert from the original routing and terminate at Salinas station on the Coast Line.
+Service south of Gilroy is planned to start in 2021 following the Del Monte alignment until Castroville, whereupon trains will divert from the original routing and terminate at Salinas Intermodal Transportation Center on the Coast Line.